zinzied/SimplePyInstallerGui/README.md

 ### 🔔 Notification System
 - 🔊 Sound alerts when conversion completes or fails
-- 💬 System tray notifications
+- 💬 System tray notifications with completion status
-- ⏰ Timestamps for all events
+- ⏰ Timestamps for all conversion events
+- 🖥️ Desktop notifications when process finishes

 ### 🔄 PyInstaller Version Management
+- 🔍 Automatically detects PyInstaller installation status
-- 🔍 Detects outdated PyInstaller versions
+- ⚠️ Warns about outdated or missing PyInstaller versions
-- 📝 Shows update instructions in the GUI
+- 📝 Shows detailed update instructions in the GUI
 - 📋 One-click copy of update commands
+- 🔄 "Check Again" button to verify installation after updating

 ### 🎨 User-Friendly Interface
-- 📑 Tabbed interface for basic and advanced options
+- 📑 Tabbed interface for basic, advanced, logs, and troubleshooting
-- 🔧 Troubleshooting guide with common problems and solutions
+- 🔧 Comprehensive troubleshooting guide with common problems and solutions
 - 📋 Log viewer with save and clear options
+- 🔍 Detailed error analysis and suggestions

 ## 📋 Requirements

 - Python 3.6 or higher
 - PyInstaller 5.6.2 or higher (recommended)
-- PyQt6
+- PyQt5 (version 5.15.0 or higher)
 - Other dependencies listed in `requirements.txt`

 ## 🚀 Installation